 Second, employees that have a lot of experience and knowledge tend to overwork.
-In their case, working on multiple projects and having an increasing number of tasks to take care of can take a toll on their physical and psychological health.
-Having more than enough on their plates is a tiring.
-It could also lead to unwanted burnouts in the long term.
+In their case, working on multiple projects and having an increasing number of tasks to take care of can be harmful to their physical and psychological health.
+Having more than enough on their plates is tiring.
+It could also lead to unwanted burnout in the long term.
 At the same time, the other employees take on fewer tasks and may not have the opportunity to learn more.

 This specific red flag should be easy to detect.
 If project meetings are not based on clarity and insightful information, then employees may feel confused as to what they should work on.
 This is more probable to happen if mostly junior employees make up your team.
-In order to deal with this workload management issue, the project manager should organize team meetings in order to review everyone’s responsibilities.
+In order to deal with this workload management issue, the project manager should organize team meetings to review everyone’s responsibilities.
 By focusing on workload analysis, they will be able to concretize each teammate’s roles.
-Thus, a team member starts getting doubts or feels lost while working, they will have the opportunity to get back in line with renewed enthusiasm and knowledge.
+Thus, a team member will not get doubts or feel lost while working.
+Instead, they will know what to do and always go back to work with renewed enthusiasm and knowledge.

-A manager’s dream is to collaborate with people that are reliable, assuming responsibility for their mistakes and successfully carrying out their tasks.
+A manager’s dream is to collaborate with reliable people who assume responsibility for their mistakes and successfully carry out their tasks.
 In reality, things are not ideal.
-If your projects are demanding and your workload management skills are not top-notch, then you may need to check in with your employees, day in day out.
-If you have to repeatedly ask team members to do things, then workload balancing, and no strategic priorities could be the reasons.
-Either disorganized workload is exhausting your team, or flawed allocation of work gives its members ample time to slack off.
+If your projects are demanding and your workload management skills are not top-notch, then you may need to check in with your employees, day in and day out.
+If you have to repeatedly ask team members to do things, then workload balancing and no strategic priorities could be the reasons.
+Either disorganized workload exhausts your team, or flawed allocation of work gives its members ample time to slack off.

-Aside from communication problems and workload imbalance, you have a duty to pay attention and even act when your employees express that they feel they are unfairly treated.
-This is the old tale of favoritism which unfortunately it is still around.
-Employees either complain that they overwork compared to others and receive insufficient salaries, or they are not assigned enough tasks to get more experience.
-In these cases, unfair workload management originates from unacceptable managerial preferences and attempts to exploit or discriminate amongst employees.
-So, to bring back equality to your team, you have to examine your team members’ complaints, see if they are valid and redistribute work and remuneration in the justest way possible.
+Besides communication overload and workload imbalance, you have a duty to pay attention and even act when your employees express that they feel unfairly treated.
+This is the old tale of favoritism, which, unfortunately, is still around.
+Employees complain that they overwork compared to others and receive insufficient salaries, or they are not assigned enough tasks to get more experience.
+In these situations, unfair workload management originates from unacceptable managerial preferences and attempts to exploit or discriminate amongst employees.
+So, to bring back equality to your team, you have to examine your team members’ complaints, see if they are valid, and redistribute work and remuneration in the justest way possible.

 How to resolve workload management issues

 Overall, workload management is not easy to achieve.
-Perfecting the way you distribute work and setting strategic priorities, particularly for big multilayered projects, takes time.
+Concentrating on workload analysis, perfecting the way you distribute work, and setting strategic priorities, particularly for big multilayered projects, takes time.
 All the red flags we have discussed are just pointers that something is already wrong.
 However, in order to be proactive, monitoring projects and tracking time can prevent workload allocation issues.
 Plus, having full control over your projects can lead to optimal time management, improved teamwork, and ultimately much-desired success.

-Create a free account and discover how to successfully manage your time, workload and team.
+Create a free Elorus account and discover how to manage your time, workload, and teamwork successfully.
 All at once, all in one place.